gionn/blog/_posts/2011-10-22-openbncf-linuxday-2011-a-pisa.md

   T3BlbkBCTkNGIC0gTGludXhEYXkgMjAxMSBhIFBpc2E=
 created: 1319304062
 comments: true
-categories: !binary |-
-  ZW5fdXMgbmV3cw==
 tags:
   - conferences
+categories:
+  - Slides
 ---
 This year I've joined the LinuxDay of Pisa with a talk about my recent works in <a href="http://www.libersoft.it/">LiberSoft</a> to the <a href="http://en.wikipedia.org/wiki/National_Central_Library_(Florence)">BNCF</a>.